phalpern/WG21-halpern/simd-execution-model.md

 Lane-specific and cross-lane operations
 =======================================

-There are situations where the vector model is exposed very directly in the code.
+There are situations where the simd model is exposed very directly in the code.
 A short list of operations that might be useful are:

  * Compress: Put the results of a computation on a (non-contiguous) branch set